miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

 # Development Alternatives

- If you can't or don't want to install the correct version of MySQL installed, this alternative allows the same result without you downloading it.
+ If you can't or don't want to install the correct version of MySQL, this alternative allows the same result without you downloading it.
 To do this, download [Docker](https://docs.docker.com/get-docker/) to use a Docker container.
 Creating the container:

     docker run --name $CONTAINER_NAME -e MYSQL_ROOT_PASSWORD=$ROOT_PASSWORD -e MYSQL_DATABASE=$DB_NAME -e MYSQL_USER=$DB_USERNAME -e MYSQL_PASSWORD=$DB_PASSWORD -p 3306:3306 -d mysql:8.0